KutnerUri/exprmnt-micro-frontends/README.md

+This app is a proof of concept showcasing how we can split our code into Micro Front Ends.
+In this solution, we use React as the main rendering engine, and compose applets using a template file, named the "blueprint".

+## What is a "micro front end"?

 We can say an app is made out of micro-front ends when it is composed of multiple apps, each isolated from the others, and each responsible for a specific part of the app.
 Ideally, each micro-frontend is developed by a different team, and can be deployed independently, though they might need to communicate with each other through messages or a shared state.

 In spite of this isolation, an application owner still orchestrates his/her app, and decides which micro-frontends to use, and how to compose them.